 Workplace Based Assessment (WBA) Program

-If you’re accepted, and successfully complete the program, you’ll get your Australian Medical Council (AMC) certificate.
-You won’t need to sit the AMC Clinical Exam.
+Upon successful completion of the WBA 12-month program, you’ll receive your Australian Medical Council (AMC) certificate and not required to sit the AMC Clinical Exam.

-To learn more about our program requirements and check your eligibility, contact the WBA Program Coordinator.
-Call 07 4885 6952 or email mhhs_wba@health.qld.gov.au.
+To learn more about our program and check your eligibility, contact our WBA Program Coordinator by calling 07 4885 6952 or email mhhs_wba@health.qld.gov.au.

 Read more about workplace based assessments on the Australian Medical Council website.